-HIPPA compliance – A small handful of fax providers claims that they are compliant with the HIPPA standard.
-The health care industry (as well as others that need to reach a certain level of information privacy) often use HIPPA as a standard for information privacy.
+HIPAA compliance – A small handful of fax providers claims that they are compliant with the HIPAA standard.
+The health care industry (as well as others that need to reach a certain level of information privacy) often use HIPAA as a standard for information privacy.

 Logs – Keep track of documents that have been sent and received, as well as the time that the transmissions occurred.
 Unlike many traditional fax machines, online fax logs do not delete in a power outage.

 Contact integration – Sharing fax numbers, names, and addresses between the fax service and an existing address book.